Depression and Substance Abuse

 The difference, however, between depression and a bad day, is that when someone has a bad day, they can often bounce back from it.
 Things can make them happy and their mood can improve through the passing of time.
 For those with depression, the lows they experience do not easily pass and can cause crippling side effects for extended periods of time.

 Many people go through periods of time where they feel sad and struggle with grief, frustration, or anxiety.
 These are generally temporary experiences that go away over time.
 Depression often lasts for more than two weeks and impairs a person’s ability to manage their work, relationships, and other responsibilities or obligations.
+It can also lead to the need for professional help.

 Symptoms of Depression